TomConlin/trouble_w_triples/README.md

      290234 data/g-v.list
     8212508 data/v-g.list

-Force a new set of doublets which the old natural doublets can try to match.
+Produce a new set of doublets from the triplets which the old natural doublets can try to match.
 The (natural) ones that matched the first time are already merged so can't be recounted now.:

 	cat data/bold_genbank_exact.list data/g-b.list | sed 's/:[^:]*:/::/g'| sort > data/bgUg-b_doublet.list